Travelers Championship

 The Travelers Championship is a professional golf tournament on the PGA Tour in Cromwell, Connecticut, a suburb south of Hartford.
 Since 1984 the tournament has been held at TPC River Highlands.
 It is managed by The Greater Hartford Community Foundation.
 In 2018 the Travelers Championship earned the Players Choice Award for the second consecutive year, which is voted on by PGA Tour members for its services, hospitality, attendance and quality of the course.

-The 2016 tournament was played in August due to the Summer Olympics, but in 2017 the tournament returned to June.